graniticio/granitic/doc/ref/ws-logic.md

   1. Granitic examines the _types_ of errors present in the `Errors` field of the [ws.Response](https://godoc.org/github.com/graniticio/granitic/ws#Response) according to the [rules defined here](ws-error.md)
-  2. You can explictly set the desired response code by setting the `HTTPStatus` on the [ws.Response](https://godoc.org/github.com/graniticio/granitic/ws#Response).
+  2. You can explicitly set the desired response code by setting the `HTTPStatus` on the [ws.Response](https://godoc.org/github.com/graniticio/granitic/ws#Response).

 ---
 **Next**: [Error handling](ws-error.md)